nicholasmireles/nicholasmireles.github.io/_tutorials/kubernetes-webapp.md

 ```

 Let's once again analyze what I'm doing here:
-- `app: myflaskapp` We once again make sure to select our app in order to associate this with our deployment.
+- `app: myflaskapp` Just as before, we select our app in order to associate this with our deployment.
 - `type: ClusterIP` This creates a cluster-internal IP address for this service.
 This is also the default service type.
 - `port:5000` This exposes port 5000 at our newly-assigned IP.
 - `targetPort:5000` Forward the aforementioned port to port 5000 in our pod.